 - Been in contact with someone who has COVID-19

-Yes, patients and visitors are being screened when they enter our facilities by asking if they have a fever, cough, body aches or sore throat; if they have traveled in the last 14 days; or if they have been in contact with anyone who has had COVID-19.
+Yes, patients and and any visitors who are approved to enter Wilmot facilities are being screened when they enter our facilities by asking if they have a fever, cough, body aches or sore throat; if they have traveled in the last 14 days; or if they have been in contact with anyone who has had COVID-19.

 It is extremely important that you be honest in answering these screening questions, especially if you have any of these symptoms.
 We will help you get the care you need.